 - If customers say your sizing charts are inaccurate, update the charts.

 Just don’t use FAQs to cover up ineptitude or laziness.
-Take the steps I’ve outlined here and you will find a habit of listening and responding to prospects beats posting a list of frequently asked questions hands down.
+Take the steps outlined here and you will find that listening and responding to your prospects is far more effective than posting a simple list of frequently asked questions.

 To get more sales, answer questions at crucial points along the path to purchase.
 Take visitors by the hand and lead them toward trust and satisfaction.